DOJ proposes congressional fix of Section 230 amid Trump's war on Twitter

 No. The FCC is an independent federal agency.
 Even though commissioners at the agency are appointed by the president, the FCC doesn't take directives from the executive branch.
 Instead, it gets its authority from Congress.
 That means the only way the FCC would be able to make rules limiting or clarifying Section 230 would be for Congress to pass a law giving it that authority.

-To be clear, the president's executive order takes this into consideration.
-The order is worded carefully to direct the Commerce Department to ask the FCC to consider a petition asking it to make new rules.
+The president's executive order takes this into consideration.
+It's worded carefully to direct the Commerce Department to ask the FCC to consider a petition asking it to make new rules.

 The FCC opened up comment on the Commerce Department's proposal in August.